Reindance Riding & Equestrian Services

 The cherry on top.
 Icing on the cake.

 Amaro is THE ONLY palomino Canadian Horse stallion in the States!
-There are only 15 total worldwide!
+There are only about 15 palominos total worldwide!
 What is even more special is he has a dark, rich gold variation of the color whereas the rest of the palominos in the breed, while still gorgeous, are a very light pale cream.
 He also has dapples galore!
-I am planning on submitting a full color panel on him as well to see what his other genetics and markers are.
-That will be posted once complete.
+His color panel is ee, aa, nCr, dd, and nn for Silver, Champagne, and Pearl.

 -Link for coat color Calculator: www.animalgenetics.us/Equine/CCalculator1.asp